 - As far as carbohydrates are concerned, the digestible ones are broken down into sugars before crossing into the blood to be burned for immediate energy or stored as glycogen or fats if we eat too much.
 Again both healthy and damaged cells can easily use a range of sugars to make energy.

 - Fats are eaten mainly as triglycerides and broken down during digestion into free fatty acids and monoglycerides for absorption.
 They are either used immediately for energy or reassembled into triglycerides and stored if we have consumed more energy than we need.
+During weight loss triglycerides are broken down into free fatty acids and released into the blood stream whether you eat them or not.
 There is some evidence that cancer cells find it more difficult to use fats and ketones for energy but we know that some can: more on this later in the article.

-More importantly, these raw materials can all be transformed into other energy forms.
-We can manufacture fats from sugar, and make sugar from both proteins and fats if metabolic conditions dictate.
+More importantly, these raw materials can be transformed into other energy forms: we can manufacture fats from sugar, and make sugar from both proteins and fats if metabolic conditions dictate.
 So the food you put in your mouth can and will be made into something else to meet your metabolic needs – depending on your metabolic state.
 And if our diets are inadequate the nutrients we need, or our tumour needs, may be released them tissue stores.

 2. The metabolic impact of macronutrients

-Fasting state metabolism is currently considered to be the optimal metabolic background to help your body deal with cancer, not only because it can minimise fuel supply but also because it reverses many of the other risk factors associated with cancer – like insulin resistance and other hormonal imbalances, inflammation, oxidative stress and growth signals – and triggers nutrient sensing mechanisms to switch on the body’s innate survival programmes.
-It has also been shown to augment the effects of various cancer treatments because it appears to weaken and sensitise the cells to drugs and toxins, and promote autophagy – the breakdown and recycling of damaged cells.
+Fasting state is currently considered to be the optimal metabolic background to help your body deal with cancer, not only because it can minimise fuel supply but also because it reverses many other risk factors associated with cancer – like insulin resistance, hormonal imbalances, inflammation, oxidative stress and growth signals – and triggers nutrient-sensing mechanisms to switch on innate survival programmes.
+It has also been shown to augment the effects of various cancer treatments because it appears to weaken and sensitise the cells to drugs and toxins.

 3. What does your tumour eat?

-Thus, the debate concerning the ‘right diet’ for cancer needs to be wider than the question of what is fuelling your tumour.
-Not only because we cannot ignore the influences of the wider metabolic environment but also because we don’t fully understand what fuels tumour cells at any given moment, so using this as a catch-all cancer strategy is too risky.
-So I worry when I see posts that say, for example, that triple negative breast cancer is fuelled by glutamine, or prostate cancer is fuelled by fatty acids.
-At this stage in our knowledge of cancer metabolism it takes a brave or foolish person to be categoric about that.
-We know that the individual cells within a tumour are not identical: they don’t necessarily share the same gene mutations and they may not share the same fuel supply.
+We know the individual cells within a tumour are not identical: they don’t necessarily share the same gene mutations and they may not share the same fuel supply.
 Studies have shown that when tumour cells migrate they can change their fuel supply according to what’s available, and we know the same is true for cancers at different stages.
-To be on the safe side, it’s best to assume that any given tumour may be able to use a wide range of fuels, so when we focus in on fuel for tumours, it makes sense to stick to a diet that limits overall fuel supply across a range of energy substrates, rather than one particular macro.
+In terms of dietary restriction it follows that nutrient restriction may, at best, provide a window of opportunity rather than a safe long term strategy.
+Despite some promising studies, it’s sensible to assume that any given tumour may be able to use, or adapt to use, a wide range of fuels, so when we focus in on fuel for tumours, it makes sense to stick to a diet that limits overall fuel supply across a range of energy substrates, rather than one particular macro.
+(Though of course you may also wish to restrict certain foods in an attempt to inhibit cell division.)

 4. About the ketogenic diet